quaderno/quaderno.js/README.md

 Creating single charges is very similar to creating subscriptions, but in order to prevent fraud some calculations must be made in your backend prior rendering the payment form.

-Before showing the payment form to your customer, you must encode a [JSON Web Token](http://jwt.io/) (JWT) with your Stripe access token/API token (**not** your Stripe publishable key).
-You can find the Stripe Access Token under **Settings > Stripe** in Quaderno.
+Before showing the payment form to your customer, you must encode a [JSON Web Token](http://jwt.io/) (JWT) with your Stripe secret key for Quaderno (**not** your Stripe publishable key).
+You can find the secret key under **Settings > Stripe** in Quaderno.
 This JWT should contain, as minimum data, the amount of the charge in cents and an issuedAt timestamp (called `iat` for short) which defines the seconds since the UNIX epoch.
 For example:

 ```json
 {